Over the course of the last twenty-five years, the Drinko Academy has supported extensive scholarship and creative production.

 This designation is granted only to selected distinguished faculty members.
 Drinko Fellows receive a stipend, a reduced teaching load, and other financial and clerical support for two academic years in order to pursue scholarship and/or creative expression.

-To date, twenty-four members of our faculty have been appointed as Distinguished Drinko Fellows.
+To date, twenty-five members of our faculty have been appointed as Distinguished Drinko Fellows.
 Collectively, their contributions have enriched the quality of academic life throughout the University.

 Dr. Simon D. Perry (1994-1995)